goliatone/application-core/docs/guide.md

 #### Modules Names
-* sanitizeName:
+* sanitizeName: It ensures the resulting string is a valid JavaScript variable name.

+* alias: Modules can export an `alias` property that will be used instead of the filename.

 * moduleid: If no module id is provided in the configuration file, the sanitized name will be used.

-* alias: Modules can export an `alias` property that will be used instead of the filename.

 Conventions around modules names:
 * configuration file: matching configuration files will de passed to module